micrub/generator-zumata-chatbot/generators/app/templates/_README.md

   json.d.ts
 ```

 The structure is rather straightforward and you can basically find every source files in the `src` directory.
-Each sub-directory contains the modules for each 3rd party applications such as [DialogFlow][dialogflow-url] and [Facebook][facebook-messenger-api-url].
+Each sub-directory contains the modules for each 3rd party applications such as [Dialogflow][dialogflow-url] and [Facebook][facebook-messenger-api-url].

 `helper/` contains the commonly use helper functions.